 Micro wedding ideas

-Later this week, we’ll continue to look at all of the reasons you should consider planning a micro wedding and will share some of the ways in which we can help too!
+Later this week, I’ll continue to look at all of the reasons you should consider planning a micro wedding and will share some of the ways in which I can help you plan your dream micro wedding too!

 Hire a micro wedding planner!

 In the meantime, if you’re planning a micro wedding and are looking to hire a wedding planner to support you through the process, I’d love to hear from you!
 You can reach me on 0800 772 0765 or [email protected] or book a free, no-obligation consultation here.

 Based in Norwich, the heart of Norfolk, I am a multi-award-winning wedding planner who works with amazing couples across the globe to plan and design wow-factor weddings in London, Norfolk, Suffolk, Cambridge & Essex, as well as further afield throughout the UK.
 As an elite member of the UK Alliance of Wedding Planners, I adhere to a strict code of conduct and do not accept referral fees or commission for the wedding venue and supplier recommendations I make to my clients.